Ball boy: Baseball

 Ball kids are stationed in out-of-play areas near the first and third base foul lines to retrieve out-of-play baseballs.
-They should not be confused with batboys and batgirls, who remain in or near a team's dugout and the home plate area, primarily to tend to a team's baseball bats.
+They should not be confused with bat boys and bat girls, who remain in or near a team's dugout and the home plate area, primarily to tend to a team's baseball bats.

 As ball kids are stationed on the field, albeit in foul territory, they can occasionally interfere with play; such events are governed by Rule 6.01(d), the main point of which is that if the interference is unintentional, any live ball remains alive and in play.
+For this reason, most teams will use experienced individuals who understand the rules, to minimize mistaken interference.
+One of the more infamous examples was the use of a Hooters girl as a promotion.
+The woman unfortunately snagged a ball that was fair and live in a Tampa Bay Rays game, throwing it to the fans.
+The batter was awarded a double on the interference.

 Since 1992, the San Francisco Giants have employed older men as "balldudes", instead of the traditional youths.
 In 1993, Corinne Mullane became the first "balldudette", and she and her daughter Molly, who began working as a balldudette in the 2000s, have since been included in the National Baseball Hall of Fame as the first mother-daughter ball-retrieving duo in baseball.